rdmarsh/tries/README.md

 ### Right-to-Left Token Order (`--rtl`)

-Some structured strings are naturally hierarchical from the right rather than the left.
+Some structured strings are naturally hierarchical from the right rather than the left

-- `--rtl` only applies in **token mode** (`-D` is used).
+- `--rtl` only applies in **token mode** (`-D` is used)
-- Useful for emails, reversed domain names (DNS), reversed paths, or any right-to-left hierarchy.
+- Useful for emails or domain names

 Using token mode (`-D`), the highest-level component appears *last*, so a normal left-to-right trie gives an inverted structure.
-The `--rtl` flag fixes this by reversing the token order **after splitting**, producing a more logical root.
+The `--rtl` flag fixes this by reversing the token order **after splitting**, producing a more logical root

 ```
 ./build_tries.py --sample-emails -D '@' --rtl